 - Angel hair pasta is also known as capellini.

 - This recipe uses an easy lemon vinaigrette (see picture below).
-You can substitute any store-bought version.
+You can substitute any store-bought version or swap it out for Homemade Italian Vinaigrette.

 - The vegan feta is optional.
 A delicious store-bought vegan feta is from Follow Your Heart.